Search: I Can Fix Up My Home

 Before getting started, be sure that you look into your options.
 There are several different types of baseboard.
 This article goes over four of them.

 Cutting and installing baseboards is one of the last trim jobs in a typical residential construction or remodeling project.
 Baseboard is cut with a coping saw or miter saw.
-In a perfect world, all the inside and outside corners of your walls would be perfectly square.
+In a perfect world, all the inside and outside corners of your walls would be a 90° angle.
 You could just use a table saw or a miter saw to miter all wood trim, baseboards included.

-But alas, it's not a perfect world and wall corners are rarely square.
+But alas, it’s not a perfect world and wall corners are rarely a 90° angle.
 So, almost all baseboard miters will have to be custom cut to get those sought-after professional results.
 Enter the coping saw.
 In this article we will take a look at the art of coping baseboards as well as using a miter saw.

 Use a Quality Coping Saw

-Coping Saw A good coping saw is quite inexpensive; one can be had for under ten dollars at any hardware or home improvement store.
+A good-quality coping saw is quite inexpensive; one can be had for under ten dollars at any hardware or home improvement store.
 The coping saw is intended to cut on the pulling stroke.
 The teeth are facing the handle, in other words.

 This gives you more control over the more precise cuts.
 But a lot of carpenters like to fit their blade with teeth pointing away from the saw's handle so that it cuts on the push stroke instead.
 Try it both ways and make up your own mind.
 Different strokes for different folks, as they used to say.